Eligibility for financial aid

 Yale students taking a leave of absence to study abroad are ineligible for financial aid or loans through Student Financial Services.

 Determining your financial aid award

-For your approved term or year abroad, your need for financial aid is calculated in the same way that it is for a term or year at Yale: your Expected Family Contribution is subtracted from your cost of attendance.
+For your approved Year or Term abroad, your need for financial aid is calculated in the same way that it is for a year or term at Yale: your Expected Family Contribution is subtracted from your cost of attendance.
 Your financial aid award is determined as follows:

 - If your study abroad program cost is equal to Yale’s Cost of Attendance, you will receive the same amount of Yale Scholarship that you would have received at Yale.

 - If the cost of your program is more than Yale’s Cost of Attendance, you will receive the same amount of Yale Scholarship that you would have received at Yale, and you may request loan funds to cover the excess cost.